Cedware/bountui/README.md

 ## ⚙️ Compatibility

-Bounty has been tested with **Boundary 0.17.x**.
+bountui has been tested with **Boundary 0.17.x**.
 Other versions may work but are not officially supported.

 | Boundary Version | Compatibility |
 |-------------------|---------------|